Kazi M. Badruddoza: Global Agriculture Research

 Upon his retirement in Bangladesh 1985, Badruddoza was not ready to quit agriculture research.
 The Food and Agriculture Organization (FAO), United Nations, appointed him Chief Plant Pathologist and Geneticist in another war-torn nation of the time, and in 1985, he set off for Hanoi, Vietnam.

 During his 5-year tenure in Vietnam, he worked with international plant geneticists to create chemical warfare resistant as well as drought and disease resistant rice crops.
-This research propelled the growth of high yield crops leading to Vietnam's thriving agriculture economy today.
+This research propelled the growth of high yield crops supporting the growth of Vietnam's agricultural sector.

 Dr. Badruddoza at Food and Agriculture Organization meeting in Hanoi, Vietnam 1985.

 Retirement

 Although officially retired as of February 28, 1985, Badruddoza never ceased to work in agriculture genetics.
 Upon return from Vietnam, Badruddoza, wishing to continue Bangladesh toward self-sufficiency in agriculture, re-focused his post-retirement career on building Bangladesh's agricultural research in the aforementioned research and academic fields.

-Upon his retirement, the U.S. Ambassador Howard B. Schaffer sent him a certificate of appreciation:

-"Your professional leadership in the agricultural research system of Bangladesh over the last two decades has been of the highest quality and is reflected in the strength and quality of the Bangladesh Agriculture Research Council (BARC) member institutes, their commitment to increase agricultural productivity through scientific interventions is internationally recognized and respected as a result of your guidance.
+Upon his retirement, the U.S. Ambassador Howard B. Schaffer sent him a certificate of appreciation:"Your professional leadership in the agricultural research system of Bangladesh over the last two decades has been of the highest quality and is reflected in the strength and quality of the Bangladesh Agriculture Research Council (BARC) member institutes, their commitment to increase agricultural productivity through scientific interventions is internationally recognized and respected as a result of your guidance.
 The US government is extremely proud of its associations with you as the BARC Chairman..."